openshift/request-header-saml-service-provider/README.md

 * SAML Proxy debug container `/var/log/httpd/error_log` will show that the ResponseHeaders are not being set correctly even though the `/var/log/httpd/mellon_diagnostics` show your attributes coming back from the IdP

 ### clientCA not the CA that signed your SAML Proxy client certificates
-if the `clientCA` value set in the [OpenShift master configuration changes](#openshift-master-configuration-changes) step is not the CA that signed the [Create SAML Proxy Client Certificates](#create-saml-proxy-client-certificates) then you could see an infinite redirect between OpenShift oAuth and SAML Proxy or other certificate errors in the browser or various logs.
+If the `clientCA` value set in the [OpenShift master configuration changes](#openshift-master-configuration-changes) step is not the CA that signed the [Create SAML Proxy Client Certificates](#create-saml-proxy-client-certificates) then you could see an infinite redirect between OpenShift oAuth and SAML Proxy or other certificate errors in the browser or various logs.

 ### User Attributes Missing or Incorrect
 Symptoms: